stephenh/stephenh.github.com/_posts/2014-05-26-from-xmonad-to-i3.markdown

    [This](http://www.knopwob.org/dunst/dunstrc.1.0.0-1) is a nice `dunstrc` to start from, and shows some of the nifty things it can do based on the content/etc. of the notifications.

 Window resizing is still taking some getting used to.
 I liked xmonad's approach better, but that is probably because I still am not fully adjusted to i3 yet.
-I'd like to get the equivalent of `Mod-enter` == "switch to main window", but I don't think that's exactly how i3 works...there isn't really a "main" window.
+I'd like to get the equivalent of `Mod-enter` == "switch current window into the main content area", but I don't think that's exactly how i3 works...there isn't really a "main" content area.
+Dunno, we'll see.

 Various DPI Shenanigans
 -----------------------

-So, while i3 just worked, and I've spent an acceptable amount of time tweaking i3, I've spent an inordinate amount of time tweaking (or even finding) the stupid DPI settings for X/GTK/Linux/whatever--"stuff the goes on the screen".
+So, while i3 just worked, and I've spent an acceptable amount of time tweaking i3, I've spent an inordinate amount of time tweaking (or even finding) the stupid DPI settings for X/GTK/Linux/whatever--"stuff that goes on the screen".

 I am admittedly slightly OCD about having the OS use my laptop's native 143 DPI (yes, it's not a MBP; although there are 200+ DPI ThinkPads out these days...).

 Previously, I was in enough of a "mainstream" environment that `gnome-tweak-tool`/etc. was enough to, AFAICT, throb the right hidden font/DPI settings.

-But now that I'm in a more bare-bones environment, with no real master UI preferences/appearance control panel, it took quite a bit of fussing to get right, but I finally found What I believe is the magic incantation:
+But now that I'm in a more bare-bones environment, with no real master UI preferences/appearance control panel, it took quite a bit of fussing to get right, but I finally found what I believe is the magic incantation:

 1. `~/.Xresources`

-   This is the magic file that, AFAICT, sets the (okay one of the) default DPI for (all/most?) programs:
+   This is the magic file that, AFAICT, is one of the main (?)
+DPI settings for (all/most?) programs:

    I have just one line in `~/.Xresources`: